-They can budget for you, help regulate your investments automatically, find you savings when you do spend or even challenge you to improve saving by giving you cash prizes!
-Below are a few resources that I’ve found that will be extremely helpful in your quest for financial independence.
+These tools can budget for you, help regulate your investments automatically, find your savings when you do spend, or even challenge you to increase your savings by rewarding you with cash for doing so!

-For the full list of resources we use to manage our finances, click here.
+Click here for the complete list of resources we use to manage our finances.

 Step 6 – Advanced Investing Techniques

-For people that are ready for a more hands on approach (and a bit more growth potential), this section is for you!
-There will be risks here and I will be sure to outline them and caution you.
+For people ready for a more hands-on approach (and a bit more growth potential), this section is for you!

-It will take a bit more work than a “set it and forget it” strategy, but you don’t need to be a rocket scientist to make gains here.
-Just remember, take the risks seriously.
+It will take more work than a “set it and forget it” strategy, but you don’t need to be a rocket scientist to make gains here.
+Just remember, take risks seriously.

-When you are ready to further diversify your investments and take on a little risk, take a look at our top favorite Vanguard funds.
-After you become well diversified, track all of your investments in one place using Personal Capital.
+When ready to diversify your investments further and take on a negligible risk, look at our list of the best Vanguard funds.